sagemath/trac_to_gh/Issue 3951.md

 # Issue 3951: Make a "Tickets in which I have participated" report

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/3951

 Original creator: jason